Skip to content

 • TurboCat: Start – boots Tomcat (debug mode available via TurboCat: Start in Debug Mode).

-• TurboCat: Deploy – detects Maven/Gradle/local layouts and executes the matching deployment pipeline without repeated prompts.
+• TurboCat: Deploy – detects Maven/Gradle/local layouts and keeps Tomcat in sync with the matching deployment pipeline.

 • TurboCat: Clean – removes the active webapp deployment and its cached work/temp artifacts.

-• TurboCat: Reload – reloads the active context or restarts when necessary.
+• TurboCat: Reload – reloads the active context or restarts when necessary, waiting for Tomcat to shut down cleanly before coming back up.

 The status-bar toolbar hides actions that are not relevant to the current server state.
 When Tomcat is stopped you only see start/debug/deploy.
 Once the server is running the toolbar collapses to stop/reload/clean plus the smart deploy toggle.
 The Smart Deploy button now shows Smart Deploy or Smart Deploy (Off) so you can see the mode at a glance.